jordanblum1/poker-night/README.md

 # poker-night

 Easily settle up with your friends using this application.

-#to-do
-- wire up function to push totals to googlesheet from api wire frame
-- update spreadsheet with totals after ending the game
+Currently a simple poker night calculator with game history on Google Sheets.

+# to-do
 - add a page showing current standings with info from google sheet
+- fix main page to correctly validate if the totals add up correctly at the end of the session
+- fix the dark mode issue turning on at night or make other components dark mode compatiable
+- *** Big one:*** make this ususable for any poker group